-Track time with greater accuracy so you can have more accurate insight into how you really spend time with the help of idle detection, pomodoro, automatic clock-in/clock-out, and reminders.
-You can enable them in: Preferences (Mac desktop app) / Settings (Chrome/Firefox extension).
+Track time with greater accuracy so you can have a more accurate insight into how you really spend time with the help of idle detection, Pomodoro, automatic clock-in/clock-out, and reminders.
+You can enable them in: Preferences (Mac desktop app and Windows desktop app) / Settings (Chrome/Firefox extension).

 Can’t see notifications? #

 If you can’t see notifications for idle time, reminders, or Pomodoro, you’ll have to allow the browser to send notifications.